canonical/tdx/README.md

 You can find generic instructions on how to build a package from source here : https://wiki.debian.org/BuildingTutorial

-Here are the example intructions for building qemu:
+Here are the example intructions for building qemu (for normal user with sudo rights):

 1. Install Ubuntu 23.10